God of creation, who loves all he has made and all that has evolved,

 Greening the Lectionary offers a theological response to the ecological crisis.
 There are weekly sermon pointers for the lectionary readings, liturgy, reviews and comment.

-Biblical References gives a list of some of the scriptures that explore environmental issues.
+Biblical References (PDF) gives a list of some of the scriptures that explore environmental issues.

 There are so many pressing environmental issues it can sometimes be hard to know where to start to pray for God’s earth and all of us who depended upon it.

-Set prayers for intersessions can be found in this Prayer for Creation Care resource bank.
+A variety of prayers for intercession can also be found in this Prayer for Creation Care (download) resource bank.

-Monthly prayer updates with detailed suggestions for intersessions are published by Pray & Fast for the Climate.
+Monthly prayer updates with detailed suggestions for intercessions are published by Pray & Fast for the Climate.

 God’s relationship with creation and our interrelationship with the natural world runs through scripture.
-A range of small group studies that explore this, can be found here.
+A range of small group studies that explore this, can be found here (PDF).